 - support and promote volunteer engagement in palliative care

 - limit organisations’ legal liability with regard to volunteer engagement in palliative care services

 - assist organisations to develop volunteer policies and principles.

-For more information on volunteering visit Palliative Care Victoria - volunteering section, Victoria’s Volunteering Portal, or Volunteering Australia.
+For more information on volunteering visit Palliative Care Victoria - volunteering , Victoria’s Volunteering , or Volunteering .